JBE Style Guide

 Foreign Language Issues

-- All technical terms in Buddhist languages, except proper names, are italicized (see below for a list of terms).
+- All technical terms in Buddhist languages, except proper names, are italicized except for those that have become English words.
+A list of common terms may be found below.
+Please note carefully which ones are and are not italicized.

 - Use a font that contains characters with the necessary diacritical marks.
-We recommend Times Roman Extended or Gentium, which can be downloaded free from http://www.bcca.org/services/fonts .
+We recommend Gentium Plus, which can be downloaded free from (http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=gentium_download#c6982247); it is suggested that you download and install this font and use this template (Template for JBE articles) to prepare your article.

 Hammond, Phillip and David Machacek.
 Soka Gakkai in America: Accommodation and Conversion.
-New York: Oxford University Press, 1999.
+Oxford University Press, 1999.

 Keown, Damien and Charles Prebish (eds.).
 The Encyclopedia of Buddhism.
-London: Routledge Curzon Press, 2006.
+Routledge Curzon Press, 2006.

 Chapter in a book:

 Keown, Damien.
 “Are There Human Rights in Buddhism?”
 In Buddhism and Human Rights, edited by Damien Keown, Charles Prebish, and Wayne Husted, 15-41.
-Surrey, UK: Curzon Press, 1998.
+Curzon Press, 1998.

 Electrobuddha, Cyber.
 “Buddhism on the Internet,” Buddhist Journal of Cyberspace 1 (2002).
 Online.
 Available HTTP: <http://www.bjc.com/Eelectrobuddha.html> (accessed 4 November 2011).